 - Aliqui is growing, but product volume compared to us is still low.

 - The treemap shows VanArsdel in green.
-In the East, customers prefer our competition, in Central we’re doing OK, and our share in the East is our lowest.
+In the East region, customers prefer our competition, but in the Central region we’re doing okay.
+Our share in the East region is our lowest.

 - Geography has an impact on units sold.
-East is the dominant region for most manufacturers and VanArsdel has a strong presence in the Central region as well.
+The East region is the dominant region for most manufacturers and VanArsdel has a strong presence in the Central region as well.

-Page 4 of our report focuses on competitive product analysis.
+Page four of the report focuses on competitive product analysis.

-- But we don’t compete in these segments.
-If we want to move into these areas, we can use our data to see which segments are popular in which regions.
-We can further investigate questions like which region is growing faster and who would be our biggest competitor in that segment.
+- Notice that the Extreme and Productivity segments are growing faster than others.
+However, we don’t compete in those segments; if we want to move into these segments, we can use our data to see which segments are popular in which regions.
+We can further investigate such questions as which regions are growing faster and who would be our biggest competitor in that segment.

 - Remember our market share dip in June?
-June is a huge month for the Productivity segment – a segment we don’t compete in at all.
-This could help explain our market share dip in June.
+June is a significant month for the Productivity segment, a segment we don’t compete in at all.
+This detail could help explain our market share dip in June.

 By filtering the visualizations by VanArsdel, by segment, by month, and by region, we can discover growth opportunities for VanArsdel.